MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/virtual-machine-image-azure-marketplace.md

 ## View VM image properties

-You may want to view the properties of VM images before you use the image to create a VM.
+You might want to view the properties of VM images before you use the image to create a VM.
 Follow these steps to view the image properties:

 ### [Azure CLI](#tab/azurecli)